lidlid/slate/source/index.html.md

 Marker Binary Stream
 ```

-Provides a graphics file with the campaign marker.

 <aside class="notice">Get Campaign Marker provides an optimized graphics file for use.
 The file is provided in Portable Network Graphics (PNG) format, with rounded corners and a transparent background</aside>

 <aside class="notice">Supported sizes for both X and Y dimensions are limited between 24 and 2400 pixels.
 It is recommended that the marker dimensions are relative to the media that the marker is displayed on.
 For example, for TV is highly recommended to use the default size 480 x 264 pixels or to keep the ratio to be inline with a standard TV screen.</aside>